emasab/shelltile/README.md

 # ShellTile

 A tiling window extension for GNOME Shell.
-Just move a window over another one, holding down the Control key, and you'll see the magic!
+Just move a window to the edges of the screen to create a tiling, otherwise move a window over another one, holding down the Control key.
 Grouped windows minimize, resize, raise and change workspace together.
-Maximize a window to remove it from the group.
+Move or maximize a window to remove it from the group.

 ### New feature!
 Grouping edge tiling